Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Experiments

 \section{Experiments}

-In this section, we numerically investigate that unlabeled data helps reduce the variance of the risk estimator as discussed in Section~\ref{sec:theory}.
-Also, we experimentally investigate which strategy is better to remove one class for $\empRluk(g)$ as discussed in Section~\ref{subsec:what-class-to-pick-out}.
+In this section, we begin by numerically investigating that unlabeled data helps reduce the variance of the risk estimator as theoretically discussed in Section~\ref{sec:theory}.
+Besides, we experimentally investigate which strategy is better to remove one class for $\empRluk(g)$ as discussed in Section~\ref{subsec:what-class-to-pick-out}.
 Finally, we present the experimental comparison results of semi-supervised ordinal regression on benchmark datasets.

-\textbf{Common Setup:} We used a linear-input model $f(\x)=\bw^\top \x$ and linear-in-parameter model with Gaussian kernel $f(\x)=\sum_{i=1}^{\nL} w_{i} \exp \left(-\left\|\x-\x_{i}\right\|^{2} /\left(2 \sigma^{2}\right)\right)$.
-For the Gaussian kernel, the bandwidth candidates were $\{1/8, 1/4, 1/2, 1, 3/2, 2\} \cdot \textrm{median} (\left\|\x_{i}-\x_{j}\right\|_{i, j=1}^{\nL} )$ where $\{\x_i\}_{i=1}^{\nL} = \mathcal{X}_\mathrm{L}$ .
-We used stochastic gradient descent with learning rate 0.01 (full batch size) and early stopping (patience was set to 20).
-For validation of the bandwidths of the Gaussian kernel, we used the hold-out method by splitting the training data set with the ratio of $2:1$.
-For both models, the candidates of the weight decay parameter were $\{0.1, 0.01, 0.001\}$.
-We fixed the hyper-parameters $\gamma$ and $\mu$ to $0.8$ and $10$, respectively.
+\textbf{Common Setup.} As evaluation metrics, we adopted the~\emph{mean absolute error},~\emph{mean zero-one error}, and~\emph{mean squared error}.
+Note that each metric coincides with the task surrogate risk, which adopts the AT, IT, and LS losses as the task surrogate loss, respectively.
+We did experiments on the AT, IT, and LS losses as the task surrogate loss and the logistic loss as the binary surrogate loss.
+For validation of the hyperparameters, we used the hold-out method by splitting the training data set with the ratio of $2:1$.
+For both models, we fixed the hyper-parameters $\gamma$ and $\mu$ to $0.5$ and $10$, respectively.
 Note that we empirically observed that if $\mu$ is large enough, $\mu$ is insensitive to the performance.
 We ran the experiments $20$ times to calculate the mean and standard error of the performances.
-We did experiments on the AT, IT, and LS losses as the task surrogate loss and the logistic loss as the binary surrogate loss.
-Also, we used the non-negative risk estimator described in Section~\ref{subsec:nn-risk} to prevent over-fitting.
-As an evaluation metric, we adopted the \emph{mean absolute error}, \emph{mean zero-one error}, and \emph{mean squared error}.
-Note that each metric coincides with the task surrogate risk, which adopts the AT, IT, and LS losses as the task surrogate loss, respectively.
+Also, we used the non-negative risk estimator described in Section~\ref{subsec:nn-risk} with $\lambda = -0.2$ to prevent over-fitting.
 We used Chainer~\citep{tokui2015chainer} to implement our models.

-\textbf{Benchmark Datasets:} The datasets were obtained from the work from~\citet{chu2005GP} and a survey paper on ordinal regression~\citep{Gutierrez2015}.
-The class size was fixed to $K=3$ by merging some classes into one class for each dataset.
-We subsampled labeled data with $\nL = 30$, and the remaining data were used as unlabeled data or test data.
+We obtained datasets from a survey paper on ordinal regression~\citep{gutierrez2016ordinal}, and the website on ordinal regression benchmark data\footnote{\url{https://www.gagolewski.com/resources/data/ordinal-regression/}}.
+The detail of the dataset description is given in the following.